codingPhuc/obsidian_git_computer_network/importance for final exam/internet ip.md

 Switch(config)#line console 0
 Switch(config-line)#
 ```
-the line console 0 is the go
+the line console 0 in the config section is the global command
+the command line in config line is the subcommand line
+## routing protocol